Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 There is so much to learn from some of the applications Bitcoin has pioneered at scale in the area of renewable energy, grid demand management and stranded energy distributed computing.
 Bitcoin's absolute social utility is debatable, as I discussed in a previous post.
 But its relative social utility is clearer: there are surely many more socially beneficial applications of computing, and the models of greener distributed computing pioneered by Bitcoin could be harnessed for such applications too.

-As an example, there is an ongoing project aimed at \[discovering causal relationships among human genes to improve drug repositioning\](http://A Computing System for Discovering Causal Relationships Among Human Genes to Improve Drug Repositioning).
+As an example, there is an ongoing project aimed at [discovering causal relationships among human genes to improve drug repositioning](https://ieeexplore.ieee.org/abstract/document/9224179).
 Instead of running on a single supercomputer, it is distributing the compute task across a huge network grid of small computers, and has itself raised the possibility of being able to power this network from distributed renewable power generation, although not yet taken steps to make it happen.

 If projects such as these, or other [volunteer distributed computing](https://www.researchgate.net/profile/Tessema-Mengistu/publication/332333249_Survey_and_Taxonomy_of_Volunteer_Computing/links/5cba1d5ca6fdcc1d49a10273/Survey-and-Taxonomy-of-Volunteer-Computing.pdf) projects could be repurposed to run as demand response mechanisms, the benefits could be planetary.